Vulpie/zadanie/readme.md

 # iTunes Music Search

-This is example app made with iTunes API
+Sample app using iTunes API to search for songs by artist or title

 [Live example](https://music-search-api-app.herokuapp.com/)